-6.4.3.
-Internal auditing

-A new internal auditor was appointed in late 1986 and, in close collaboration with the external auditors, undertook a series of internal auditing projects beginning shortly thereafter.
+- 6 4 2 External auditing CIAT has worked with the international auditing firm Arthur Andersen & Co since 1984 During this period, Arthur Andersen & Co has played an active role in assisting CIAT in the development of appropriate internal financial controls and procedures.
+We met with representatives of the firm who had formed part of the group working with CIAT since 1984, and were provided with a detailed history of CIAT's progress over the past five years.
+In the opinion of the external auditors, CIAT's internal financial management policies and procedures are now fully appropriate, as evidenced by the inclusion of only three, relatively minor, observations in this year's management letter.
+The auditors report a good and constructive working relationship with both CIAT's management and its internal auditor. - 6 4 3 Internal auditing A new internal auditor was appointed in late 1986 and, in close collaboration with the external auditors, undertook a series of internal auditing projects beginning shortly thereafter.
 The results of each individual project are presented to CIAT's Director General with a copy to the unit in question.
 A summary of all internal auditing projects is prepared and distributed to the Audit and Operations Review Committee, which also meets personally with the internal auditor during its annual meeting.
-Any unusual findings made during a routine audit are communicated directly to the chairperson of the audit committee.
+Any unusual findings made during a routine audit are communicated directly to the Chairperson of the Audit Committee.

 Two problem areas have been identified and reported on in recent months by CIAT's internal auditor.
 After an initial visit to the Carimagua station, irregularities were identified concerning the methods in which cattle inventories were controlled.
 While recognizing the difficulty in accounting for over 4,300 head of cattle spread out over 22,000 hectares of land, a much improved inventory control system was identified as necessary.
-During the period following this visit, a new cattle inventory control system (which also allows for entry of scientific information required by the research personnel associated with the Carimagua station) has been developed and implemented, and a complete cattle inventory is being taken and entered into the system.
+During the period following this visit, a new cattle inventory control system (which also allows for entry of scientific information required by the research personnel associated with the Carimagua station) has been developed and implemented, and a complete cattle inventory is being taken and entered into the system of helping management to improve the reporting and control relationship between Palmira and outposted staff During this visit, the new procedures handbook for use by CIAT's Africa-based staff was discussed and modified

-A second area of concern involves the design and use of CIAT's various administrative systems, policies, and procedures in its outposted sites and, in particular, in the various African projects.
-At the request of the Director of Finance and Administration, a visit to Africa was made in 1989, for the purpose of helping management to improve the reporting and control relationship between Palmira and outposted staff.
-During this visit, the new procedures handbook for use by CIAT's Africa-based staff was discussed and modified.
+A second area of concern involves the design and use of CIAT s various administrative systems, policies, and procedures in its outposted sites and, in particular, in the various African projects.
+At the request of the Director of Finance and Administration, a visit to Africa was made in 1989, for the purpose